-Clicking on this icon displays a list of the Portals and toolbars that you might use to set up the user interface to support a particular area of work.
+Clicking on the Portal icon displays a list of the Portals that you might use to set up the user interface to support a particular area of work.
 When you click on a Portal name the corresponding Portal displays on the left or right of the work area (according to your personal settings).
-Similarly, when you select the 'Show Toolbar | <toolbar name>' option, the toolbar displays at the top of the work area, just underneath the Ribbon bar.
+The icon next to the name of the selected Portal is highlighted, so the list indicates which Portal is active.